 Applicants should possess strong analytical skills, a high level of motivation, and excellent communication skills.
 Our most important concern is that applicants will be committed to the work that we do.
 We encourage all majors and ages to apply.
 Please note that we are an undergraduate office, and do not have the capacity to take on graduate students at this time.
-However, if you are a graduate student, please fill out this interest form, and we can pass your contact information along to the Graduate Student Association to indicate that you are interested in a similar role at the graduate student level.
+However, if you are a graduate student, please email email@example.com and we can pass your contact information along to the Graduate Student Assembly to indicate that you are interested in a similar role at the graduate student level.

 What is the time commitment?

 All applicants must be free on Monday evenings from 8-10pm for our general office and policy meetings.